techidaily/site-games-able/source/_posts/different-routes-for-steam-reload.md

  When Steam boots up, it checks if any of your games have any pending updates.
 When Steam does this, it will show a message that reads "verifying installation."

  If Steam gets stuck during this process, it's worth giving the client a restart.
-This is usually enough to fix whatever's preventing Steam from finishing its process; if it's not, there are plenty more[fixes to try when Steam is stuck on verifying installation](https://www.makeuseof.com/steam-stuck-verifying-installation/) .
+This is usually enough to fix whatever's preventing Steam from finishing its process; if it's not, there are plenty more [fixes to try when Steam is stuck on verifying installation](https://www.makeuseof.com/steam-stuck-verifying-installation/) .

 ### Restarting Steam Can Fix Steam Cloud Errors

  The Steam Cloud stores copies of compatible save files and syncs them with your other devices.
 However, the sync process can sometimes throw error messages and won't allow you to upload your latest save to the cloud.

- Fortunately, there are plenty of[ways to fix the Steam Cloud error](https://www.makeuseof.com/windows-steam-cloud-error/) , and restarting the client is one of the first tricks to try.
+ Fortunately, there are plenty of [ways to fix the Steam Cloud error](https://www.makeuseof.com/windows-steam-cloud-error/) , and restarting the client is one of the first tricks to try.

 ### Restarting Steam Can Fix Errors With Steam Friends

  Sometimes, Steam will have issues connecting with the friends network.
 When this happens, you can't see which friends are online and you can't use the friends list to join your friend's games.

  Usually, the error occurs due to Valve's servers going down, and there's nothing you can do to fix it.
-However, there are some[ways to fix Steam's "Steam friends network unreachable" error](https://www.makeuseof.com/how-to-fix-steam-friends-network-unreachable-error-in-windows-11/) if it's happening only on your device; restarting Steam is an easy first port of call.
+However, there are some [ways to fix Steam's "Steam friends network unreachable" error](https://www.makeuseof.com/how-to-fix-steam-friends-network-unreachable-error-in-windows-11/) if it's happening only on your device; restarting Steam is an easy first port of call.

  Restarting Steam is a good starting point when diagnosing a strange issue you're having with it.
 It's easy to do and is sometimes all that's needed to get Steam working again.
 Just remember to properly close Steam through the methods above instead of clicking the X at the top right of the app.